What is a pendulum?

-A person — usually a psychic or a medium – holds the cord, ribbon, or chain so the heavy object can swing freely.
+A person – perhaps a psychic or a medium – holds the cord, ribbon, or chain so the heavy object can swing freely.
 Then, that person asks a question.

-How to use a pendulum
+How to Use a Pendulum

 The end of the string is held between the forefinger and thumb so that the object can swing freely.
 You can pinch the cord or chain at the very top, with your hand at an angle so your fingers are out of the way.